larry-athey/boilermaker/README.md

 This controller also features a complete [Web API](https://github.com/larry-athey/boilermaker/blob/main/Instructions/WebAPI.md) for configuration and control, this is how one master unit controls up to 4 slaves.
 Each of those slaves can also have up to 4 slaves _(look at it like an Amway pyramid scheme)_.
 This means that these controllers can be added to all kinds of systems out there that offer API integration of third party devices and services.

 The [RPi Smart Still](https://github.com/larry-athey/rpi-smart-still) system fully supports the Boilermaker and features progressive temperature output just like you see in Mode 3 of the [Airhead](https://github.com/larry-athey/airhead) controller.
-It can also run the Boilermaker the same way as an SCR controller, bypassing the Boilermaker's internal temperature management routines.
+It can also run the Boilermaker the same as an SCR controller, bypassing the Boilermaker's internal temperature management routines.

 _**NOTE:** The Boilermaker is also handy for turning any cheap electric smoker into one that's a whole lot more reliable and accurate, see the [usage tips](https://github.com/larry-athey/boilermaker/blob/main/Instructions/Usage-Tips.md) for more information._